sableshruti/Scrape-IT/WiDS Project/README.md

 - Structuring raw data into clean, analyzable formats
 - Debugging real-world code and dealing with scraping limitations

+### Week 1 – Data Analysis with Pandas and Matplotlib

+Performed exploratory data analysis on the 2011 Census dataset using Pandas.
+The task involved cleaning data, comparing urban–rural literacy rates across states, analyzing gender-based disparities, and studying sector-wise distribution of the working population.
+Visualizations were created using Matplotlib to interpret trends and differences across states.

+### Week 2 – Understanding Structured Web Data (HTML)

+Created a structured HTML page to represent movie-related data in tabular form.
+This task focused on understanding how real-world data is organized on web pages, including rows, columns, and links, building foundational intuition for web scraping and data extraction tasks in later weeks.

 ## Projects Included

 ### 1. IMDb Movies Web Scraping Project